 - A 500-word essay or statement of intent outlining the student’s biographical and spiritual background, reasons for pursuing the degree as well goals upon graduation

 - A 15-20 page written sample from previous academic work demonstrating the student’s aptitude and capacity for theological research

 - Completion of Baccalaureate in Sacred Theology (S.T.B.), Master of Divinity (M.Div.) or equivalent from an accredited Catholic institution

 - Reading ability in Latin and one modern language (e.g. Spanish, French, German)

 - International priests must also submit a copy of their current passport.
 If the priest is currently residing in the U.S. on an R-1 or F-1 visa, a copy of the visa should also be provided.

-Admission deadline for the new Online STL program, beginning in Summer 2014 semester, is April 15, 2014.
-Admission deadline for Fall 2014 is August 1, 2014.
+Admission deadline for the new Online STL program, beginning in Summer 2015 semester, is April 15, 2015.
+Admission deadline for Winter 2015 is December 5, 2014.
 Applicants are welcome to begin the admission process for enrollment in subsequent semesters.